 Incident vs Accident

-An incident is an unexpected and unplanned event that could have resulted in property damage or physical harm — but didn’t.
-An accident, meanwhile, is an unexpected and unplanned event that resulted in physical harm and/or property damage.
+What is the difference between an incident and an accident?
+An incident is an unexpected, unplanned event that could have resulted in property damage or physical harm — but did not.
+An accident, on the other hand, is an unexpected event that did result in physical harm and/or property damage.
+In other words, an incident becomes an accident the moment harm or damage occurs.

 Consider a workplace that uses forklifts.
-If a forklift driver doesn’t see another worker until the last second and swerves to avoid them, this is an incident: No one was harmed and no property damage occurred.
-If, however, the driver wasn’t able to turn in time and the forklift struck the worker, this is an accident.
-It’s also an accident if the driver avoids the worker but crashes the forklift and causes damage.
+If a forklift driver does not see another worker until the last second and swerves to avoid them, this is an incident.
+No one was harmed and no property damage occurred.
+However, if the driver could not turn in time and the forklift struck the worker, this is an accident.
+It also counts as an accident if the driver avoids the worker but crashes the forklift and causes property damage.

-An incident vs an accident can also be tied to environmental hazards rather than employees.
-For example, a pool of water on the ground could present a slip, trip, and fall hazard.
-If workers lose their balance but don’t fall, this is an incident.
-If they slip and hurt themselves, it becomes an accident.
+The incident vs accident distinction can also relate to environmental hazards rather than direct employee actions.
+For example, a pool of water on a shop floor presents a slip, trip, and fall hazard.
+If workers lose their balance but do not fall, this is an incident.
+Consequently, if a worker slips and sustains an injury, it becomes a recordable accident under OSHA 29 CFR 1904.7.

 Why Safety Managers Need to Know the Difference between an Incident vs an Accident

-For safety managers, knowing the difference between an incident vs an accident can help reduce total risk.
-Here’s why: While addressing the root causes of accidents can prevent their reoccurrence, incident investigations offer a way to stop accidents from happening in the first place.
+For EHS managers, safety directors, and site safety managers, knowing the difference between an incident and an accident goes beyond semantics.
+It is a strategic tool for reducing total organizational risk.
+Specifically, while investigating accidents can prevent their recurrence, incident investigations offer something more valuable.
+They provide the opportunity to stop accidents from happening in the first place.

 30+ Audit and inspection checklists free for download.